 One of the tricks to hosting a successful regatta is balancing your costs and revenue.
 Food and drinks will be one of your largest expenses, along with prizes.
 Trophies or medals provide a bit more incentive to win and can be an important part of the fun.
 If you need to keep your costs down, you could ask local businesses or families to sponsor individual events and pay the cost of the prizes.

 You can offset most of the expense of hamburgers and hotdogs by selling them, although you may want to subsidize the cost in a similar way to the prizing to keep prices low for participants.
-If you want to include alcohol on your menu, you’ll need a special occasion permit from the Liquor Control Board of Ontario (LCBO), which can be obtained at select LCBO stores.
+If you want to include alcohol on your menu, you’ll need a special occasion permit from the Alcohol and Gaming Commission of Ontario (AGCO), which can be obtained at select LCBO stores.
 You can find great advice on special occasion permits, safe food handling, and liability in the FOCA risk management guide, available on the FOCA website.
+It is available only to FOCA members.

 Liability and proper insurance are an extremely important part of a successful regatta.
 It may be as simple as having participants sign a legal waiver and having a lifeguard on site, but you must work out the details in advance and consult your lawyer to ensure your association is covered.